EndlessInternational/intelligence/README.md

 Intelligence is a lightweight yet powerful Ruby gem that provides a uniform interface for interacting with large language and vision model APIs across multiple vendors.
-It allows you to seamlessly integrate with services from OpenAI, Anthropic, Google, Mistral, Cerebras, Groq, Hyperbolic, Samba Nova, Together AI, and others, while maintaining a consistent API across all providers.
+It allows you to seamlessly integrate with services from OpenAI, Azure OpenAI, Anthropic, Google, Mistral, Cerebras, Groq, Hyperbolic, Samba Nova, Together AI, Ollama, and others, while maintaining a consistent API across all providers.

 The gem operates with minimal dependencies and doesn't require vendor SDK installation,